 To facilitate the production of national estimates, discharge weights are provided, along with information necessary to calculate the variance of estimates.
 More information on using the discharge weights for generating national estimates and studying trends is provided under How to Use the NIS for Data Analysis.
-Also, refer to the Checklist for Working with the NIS (www.hcup-us.ahrq.gov/db/nation/nis/nischecklist.jsp) to verify adherence to data use, methodology, and reporting requirements.
+Also, refer to the Checklist for Working with the NIS (how with the NIS (how wit